ATNIO/pyatn-client/README.md

 ## Install

-Python ATN client depends on python3.6+, simply use pip3 to install:
+Python ATN client depends on python3.6+, simply use pip3 to install, See [Installation](install.md) for detail.

 ```bash
 pip3 install pyatn-client